Finding International Communities in Japan

 If you’re looking for something more casual, Craigslist and Meet-Up are great alternatives for local creatives to get together.

-Many hobbyists use Meet-up to find other like-minded individuals to meet and possibly collaborate with.
-People are able to find exercise groups, photography lessons, coding workshops, and even language learning opportunities.
+Many hobbyists use Meet-up to find other like-minded individuals with whom to meet and possibly collaborate.
+People can find exercise groups, photography lessons, coding workshops, and even language learning opportunities.

-Craigslist is known internationally as a forum to buy cheap furniture, but in Japan, it’s also possible to use it as a chance to meet up with individuals for collaborations.
+Craigslist is known internationally as a forum for buying cheap furniture, but in Japan, it’s also a place to meet individuals for collaborations.

 The network in Tokyo is incredibly active, with events scheduled weekly.
-However, outside of major cities in Japan, it might be a little harder to garner interest.
+However, it might be a little harder to garner interest outside of major cities in Japan.

-Moving overseas can be incredibly difficult in your first few months, but one way to ease into life in Japan is to connect with new people as soon as possible.
+Moving overseas can be incredibly difficult in the first few months, but one way to ease into life in Japan is to connect with new people as soon as possible.

-These groups and organizations offer a safe space for like-minded individuals from similar backgrounds to share their experiences while also getting to know each other.
+These groups and organizations offer a safe space for like-minded individuals from similar backgrounds to share their experiences and get to know each other.

-Unfortunately, many of these groups are solely based in Tokyo, which makes it hard for individuals who don’t like the Tokyo Metropolitan area.
+Unfortunately, many of these groups are solely based in Tokyo, which can be difficult for individuals who don’t like the Tokyo Metropolitan area.

 However, there are more opportunities for networking and meet-ups online, making these groups more accessible to everyone.
-If that doesn’t work, then it never hurts to start your own group within Japan.
+If that doesn’t work, starting your own group within Japan never hurts.

 Japanese Expat Forums